k-tella/hello-world/README.md

 # hello-worldd
 a first
 I am Kolade Tella, UCF IT Major.
-This is my first reposity..
+This is my first repository..